vibrantleaf/LeafOS/README.md

 > [!WARNING]
 > This process may take a while to fully complete.

+> [!WARNING]
+> Please verify the image's signature with cosign before building a iso from the image. [see](https://github.com/vibrantleaf/morgi-gwyrdd/blob/main/README.md#verification).

 If you have the [Bluebuild CLI](https://blue-build.org/how-to/local/), [Git](https://git-scm.com/),  [Just](https://just.systems/man/en/) and [Podman](https://podman.io/) or [Docker](https://www.docker.com/) and you can just use the following commands in your termimal to build yourself a offline ISO installer image.

 ```bash